cometazzi/PartsDatabase/DesignDocuments/userStories.md

 As a registered user, I want to be able to change the parts quantities as I remove or restore parts to the database.

 ### Change Profile
 As a registered user, I want to be able to manage my profile and any of my personal information.
-As a registered user, I want to be able to change my password
+(For Version 2) As a registered user, I want to be able to change my password (Replaced by Cognito)

 ### Login
 As an Admin, I want to require users to register and log into the database to make any changes.

 ### User Administration
 As an administrator, I want to be able to add, update, and delete users.
+(Replaced by Cognito)

 ### Parts Administration
 As an administrator, I want to be able to manage parts quantities, attributes, and add or remove parts entries entirely.

+-- MVP Ends Here.
+The below stories are for Version 2--

 ### Activity Logging
 As an administrator, I want activity to be timestamped and logged.
 This would include users logging in or out, parts quantity changes, and the editing/creation/deletion of parts entries and users.

--- MVP Ends Here--

 ### Manage Inventory Sources
 As an administrator, I want to create a profile for every source of parts, be it a manufacturer, vendor, event (like